earthstar-project/earthstar/docs/tutorial.md

 // make the earthstar Storage class which holds the data for one workspace.
 // you can use the in-memory storage... let storage = new StorageMemory([ValidatorEs4], workspace);
-// or keep it in an sqlite file.
+// or keep it in an sqlite file if you want it to persist
 // let storage = new StorageSqlite({
 //     mode: 'create-or-open',
 //     workspace: workspace,